ACM40960/project-disha-gif/README.md

 Player's decisions are based on the value of their hand.
 The player hits if their hand value is less than 17 and stands otherwise.

 #### Blackjack Simulation (Splitting pairs):
-This explores the intricacies of splitting hands.
+Demonstrates a more advanced simulation of Blackjack, incorporating splitting logic and a strategy based on dealer’s card (upcard).
 It allows users to observe the effects of splitting specific pairs of cards on their chances of winning, losing, or tying against the dealer.
-Demonstrates a more advanced simulation of Blackjack, incorporating splitting logic and a strategy based on dealer’s card (upcard).

 ## Blackjack Game Experience
 Experience Blackjack excitement with our interactive game interface and stylish design, where your every move determines your fate.